heineman/LearningAlgorithms/README.md

 pip install coverage

-Then in the top directory, execute the following commands to generate code coverage data and then present it as an HTML directory (found in `htmlcov`)
+Then in the top directory, execute the following commands to generate code coverage data and then present it as an HTML directory (found in `htmlcov`).
+There is a .coveragerc file that ensures only the book code is targeted.

-	coverage run --source=algs,ch01,ch02,ch03,ch04,ch05,ch06 -m unittest discover
+	coverage run -m unittest discover
+	coverage run -a book.py
 	coverage html

+The test cases execute within 15 minutes or so.
+The book takes up to six hours to fully run, since it generates all tables and data for figures in the book.